 Contractor and driver efforts

-School bus drivers – the HEROES of our organization – undergo extensive training before they’re allowed to transport students, and they receive additional safety training on a regular basis.
+School bus and van drivers – the HEROES of our organization – undergo extensive training before they’re allowed to transport students, and they receive additional safety training on a regular basis.
 As an example, our partner contractor in Pennsylvania, Krise Transportation, holds safety meetings that cover a range of topics.
-Additionally, PennDOT offers tips on its website that can help bus drivers operate more safely, including:
+Another of our partners, Assisted Transportation in Kansas and Missouri, requires their drivers to receive forty hours of classroom and field training before getting behind the wheel.

 - Always do a pre-trip inspection before every run to check for mechanical defects.